vidyar/docs-old/_build/html/_sources/yml_configurations/java.txt

-:title: Java
+:title: java
 :description: How to configure shippable.yml file for java
 :keywords: yml,java,maven,oraclejdk6,openjdk6,oraclejdk7,openjdk7

-.. _Java :
+.. _java :

-Java
+java
 ======
 This section helps you to create a shippable.yml file for your Java project.